krinistof/sovo/README.md

-## Sovo - Song Voter for fair music playing!
+## Sovo - Song Voter for fair music playing! 🎵🗳️

-This monolithic repository holds the implementation of my thesis.
-For documentation, find *3 Developer Documentation* in the pdf.

-# Feature roadmap

-- Deploy via Docker
-- Implementing alternative player backends (Soundcloud, Spotify)
+Democratize your party playlist with Sovo! 🎉

+### What is Sovo? 🤔

+Sovo is a distributed, high-performance web service that puts the power of music selection in the hands of partygoers.
+No more DJ monopoly - let the crowd decide!

+### Features ✨

+- Distributed architecture for high performance
+- Real-time voting and queue updates
+- Easy-to-use interface for partygoers
+- Fair play based on collective preferences